WICG/EventListenerOptions/explainer.md

 Smooth scrolling performance is essential to a good experience on the web, especially on touch-based devices.
 All modern browsers have a threaded scrolling feature to permit scrolling to run smoothly even when expensive JavaScript is running, but this optimization is partially defeated by the need to wait for the results of any `touchstart` and `touchmove` handlers, which may prevent the scroll entirely by calling [`preventDefault()`](http://www.w3.org/TR/touch-events/#the-touchstart-event) on the event.
-However, analysis indicates that the majority of touch event handlers on the web never actually call `preventDefault()`, so browsers often block scrolling unneccesarily.
+While there are particular scenarios where an author may indeed want to prevent scrolling, analysis indicates that the majority of touch event handlers on the web never actually call `preventDefault()`, so browsers often block scrolling unneccesarily.
 For instance, in Chrome for Android 80% of the touch events that block scrolling never actually prevent it.
 10% of these events add more than 100ms of delay to the start of scrolling, and a catastrophic delay of at least 500ms occurs in 1% of scrolls.

 Many developers are surprised to learn that [simply adding an empty touch handler to their document](http://rbyers.github.io/janky-touch-scroll.html) can have a